kadirtastepe/Statistical-Physics/README.md

 where a_n is the number of particles can occupy an energy level.

-#Licence
+# Licence

-Released under licence: the GPL version 3 license.
+***Released under licence: the GPL version 3 license.
-Scientific or technical publications resulting from projects using this code are required to citate.
+Scientific or technical publications resulting from projects using this code are required to citate.***

+# Usage

+You can enter defined total number of particles and proper amount of energy and degeneracy number.

+Defined Total Number of Particles: 3,4,5,6,7,8,9,10 Total Number of Particles:
+Total Amount of Energy:
+Degeneracy number: